Understanding SLA vs. FDM: Which Technology Suits Your Needs?

 1. Resolution and Detail

-• SLA Advantage: SLA excels at producing intricate geometries with incredibly fine details.
+SLA Advantage: SLA excels in producing intricate geometries with fine details.
 The laser spot size and layer height in SLA are much smaller than the nozzle size and layer resolution in FDM.
-This means SLA can handle fine features, thin walls, and texturing far better than FDM.
+This enables SLA to handle fine features, thin walls, and texture details far better than FDM.

-• FDM Limitation: FDM is generally less capable when it comes to very small features.
-Layer lines are more visible, and the resolution is limited by nozzle diameter (usually 0.4mm) and layer height (0.1–0.3mm).
-This makes tiny, detailed parts difficult to print cleanly.
+FDM Limitation: FDM typically struggles with very small features.
+Layer lines are more visible, and the resolution is restricted by nozzle diameter (usually 0.4mm) and layer height (0.1–0.3mm).
+As a result, printing tiny, detailed parts cleanly can be challenging.

 Verdict: SLA is the superior choice for highly detailed or miniature parts.